Seramis/PHP_ActiveRecord/README.md

 $oUser->save() == true;
 //INSERT INTO user (`firstname`,`surname`,`mail`) VALUES ('John', 'Doe', 'john@doe.com')

-$aUser = User::getManyBySql('SELECT %id% FROM %table% WHERE %id% = ?', array($oUser->getId()));
+$aUser = User::getManyBySql('SELECT %self.id% FROM %self.table% WHERE %self.id% = ?', array($oUser->getId()));
 //Get list of users by sql.
-As I don't have to know, what table name is for user, I can use %table% keyword.
-Same goes for id field name.
+As I don't have to know, what table name or id field is for user, I can use %self.table% and %self.id% keywords.
-//If we use *, ActiveRecord will find that all fields are present and will prefill object
+//If we would use *, ActiveRecord would find that all fields are present and would prefill object.

 $oUser === $aUser[0]; //They really are equal thanks to cache